 - Damages: The victim’s family or estate must have suffered damages due to their demise.
 Losses are essential because, without loss, there can be no compensation.
 So, you need to show the impact of the decedent’s death on your life.

-Book a Free Consultation With Kelly & Associates Injury Lawyers
+Book a Free Consultation With Michael Kelly Injury Lawyers